 Automated Weather Monitoring Stations (8)

-Enviro-weather monitoring network & pest management tools
+Enviro-weather monitoring network & pest management

 120 acres (49 hectares)